TDAILab/tutorial-template/docs/source/src.rst

 書き換えする
 ###################################################################
 You need three scripts, inference.py, requirements.txt and train.py.
-You use a predict modulein inference.py
+You use a predict module in inference.py
 You enter a module version.
 You use the used the accuracy_score, SVC, train_test_split methods in train.py.
 ###################################################################################